acconeer/acconeer-python-exploration/docs/exploration_tool/faq.rst

 #) Issues with nox tests for Python 3.12

-   When running nox tests for Python 3.12, the error "AttributeError: module ‘pkgutil’ has no attribute ‘ImpImporter’.
-Did you mean: ‘zipimporter’?" might occur.
+   When running nox tests for Python 3.12, the error ``AttributeError: module 'pkgutil' has no attribute 'ImpImporter'.
+Did you mean: 'zipimporter'?`` might occur.
    To fix this run ``python -m virtualenv --upgrade-embed-wheels`` to upgrade virtualenv's packages.

 #) Problems with downloading latest binary when flashing